fjl/p2p-drafts/merge-sync/merge-sync.md

 In early review of this scheme, two issues were discovered.
 Both stem from our misunderstanding of eth2 finalization semantics.

-(1) Since eth2 finalizes blocks only on epoch boundaries, it will probably only call final(B) for epoch blocks.
+(1) Since eth2 finalizes blocks only on epoch boundaries, it only wants to call final(B) for epoch blocks.
 This could be handled a bit better by using proc(B) during sync.

 (2) While finalization will work within ~64 blocks in the happy case, it can take up to 2 weeks to finalize in the event of a network partition.
 Since the maximum number of non-finalized blocks is so much larger than we initially anticipated, it will not be possible to use B<sub>F</sub> as the persistent state block.